GrumpyRobot21/FST-PP4-Gastronomique/README.md

 A simple online booking system makes ging to a restaurant a stress free and enjoyable experience.

 This project provides diners with a simplea and easy way to creat a user profile, make a reservation, update a reservation and delete a reservation.
+It has used defensive programming techniques to protect user details and data from unscrupulous parties.

 <a name="strategy"></a>